 Where We Are Today

-The food lockers have arrived in Kaktovik and are being assembled for testing during the winter of 2011-2012.
-The results from this project will help inform the design and use of bear-proof lockers in coastal communities throughout the region.
+We are assessing the results of the food locker pilot program with USFWS.
+The results from this project will help inform the future design and use of bear-proof lockers in coastal communities throughout the region.